Recipe by Elsa Ramirez Brisson, MPH, RD

 - Preheat oven to 400°F.

-- Coat a 9-by-13-inch baking dish with the cooking spray.
+- Coat a 9x13-inch baking dish with the cooking spray.
 Combine the carrots, beets, celery and onion in the dish.
-Drizzle with the olive oil, and sprinkle with the sugar, cinnamon, ginger, nutmeg and pepper.
+Drizzle with olive oil, and sprinkle with the sugar, cinnamon, ginger, nutmeg and pepper.
 Toss to coat vegetables.
 Cover the dish tightly with aluminum foil and roast for 1 hour, or until the vegetables are fork tender.
 Cool slightly.

 - In a food processor or blender, puree the roasted vegetables with the broth in batches until smooth.
 Combine the batches in a heavy 2-quart kettle.
 Heat on medium-low until warmed through.